ukri-bench/benchmark-BabelStream/README.md

 cmake -DMODEL=cuda -DCMAKE_CXX_COMPILER=nvc++ -DCMAKE_CUDA_COMPILER=nvcc -DCUDA_ARCH=sm_80 ../
 ```

 All the kernels are validated at the end of their execution, no explicit validation test is needed.
 Below are some examples of building and running this benchmark for different architectures.
+Below are examples of how to build and run BabelStream benchmark for OpenMP and OpenMP Offload on CPU and GPU respectively.

 #### Using OpenMP on a CPU
 ```bash